Transfer Money

 Keep in mind that the money transfer services are only open during the week during business hours and may be hard to find outside the major cities.

-It would be wise to transfer money before going to a more remote area of the country.
+It would be wise to either transfer or change money before going to a more remote area of the country.

 ➡ Read our tips on handling money in Argentina.